 Competitive pricing is one of the major revenue management trends focused on setting prices based on the behavior of rivals.
 It involves monitoring rates in the wider market and making adjustments to pricing accordingly.
 The use of competitive pricing can be valuable because it prevents your pricing from becoming out of line with industry standards.
 By setting prices based on market trends, you can also avoid underpricing your products and services.

-A high-quality competitive marketing strategy requires real-time data analysis and artificial intelligence is increasingly playing a role with this.
-However, it is not the same as simply matching competitor prices, as you will need to factor in differences in service standards, guest expectations and customer demand too.
+A high-quality competitive marketing strategy requires real-time data analysis, and artificial intelligence is increasingly playing a role in this.
+STR reports that 78% of hotels now employ automated competitive rate tracking.
+However, it is not the same as simply matching competitor prices, as you will need to factor in differences in service standards, guest expectations, and customer demand too.

 11. Accurate and Intelligent Forecasting

 In the hotel industry, forecasting is one of the single most important revenue management trends.
 By anticipating demand, hotels can adjust pricing, distribution, and marketing in order to maximize demand, revenue, and profit.
-Many businesses use dedicated revenue management software, which can help to automate some of this too.
+Many businesses use dedicated revenue management software, which can help automate some of this, too.

 12. Positional Pricing Strategies